Updated May 1, 2016 | Also posted at New Worker Magazine

 Study up on your teammates before you meet them

-This may seem a bit of an odd suggestion insofar as it’s creepy to internet-stalk your future busmates before seeing them IRL, but come on, that’s what the fucking internet is for.
-Before the trip, the StartupBus website publishes brief bios of each buspreneur, accompanied by a photo and short list of each person’s skills.
+This may seem a bit of an odd suggestion insofar as it’s creepy to internet-stalk people before seeing them IRL, but come on, that’s what the fucking internet is for.
+Before the trip, the StartupBus website publishes brief bios of each participant, accompanied by a photo and short list of their skills.
 One night before the trip I sat at a bar and read through everyone’s bio.

-The next day when I met my future busmates at a pre-trip party, I already had a leg up and was able to start matching faces to names.
+The next day when I met my future busmates at a pre-trip party, I already was able to start matching faces to names.
 It helps because you have to act fast to meet so many new people.
 Knowing each person’s skill set is also useful when it comes time to form teams.

 Don’t bother comparing yourself to others